tigera-cs/quickstart-self-service/modules/security-policies-in-appsec-tier.md

 ### Validate Endpoints

-Validate the endpoints selected by the `cartservice` security policy by clicking on the number of endpoints in UI view of the security policy.
-The output below shows that the `cartservice` workload are selected for the security policy.
+Validate the endpoints selected by the `emailservice` security policy by clicking on the number of endpoints in UI view of the security policy.
+The output below shows that the `emailservice` workload are selected for the security policy.

 ![emailservice-gif](images/emailservice-gif.gif)